florentpoujol/Daneel/docs/docs/files/lang.md

 <a name="setup"></a>
 ## Setup and configuration

 The `Lang` object exposes some configuration variables.
-Set any of them via a `Lang.UserConfig()` global variable that return a table :
+Set any of them via a `Lang.UserConfig` table or function that return a table :

     function Lang.UserConfig()
         return {